I learnt a new phrase recently: ‘deaf anxiety’.

 What is Deaf Anxiety?

-Deaf anxiety is a term that applies to those who are d/Deaf or hard of hearing, and have gone through a moment in their lives which has triggered anxiety as a result of their inability to hear.
+Deaf anxiety is a term that applies to those who are deaf or hard of hearing, and have gone through a moment in their lives which has triggered anxiety as a result of their inability to hear.

 I watched the video on this topic by Deaf activist Arthur Clayton McWilliams IV (also known as Artie Mack).
 As far as I’m aware, he was the first person to have coined the term ‘deaf anxiety’, and you can you watch the video below: